myzhan/boomer/README.md

 Don't worry, dummy.py has nothing to do with your test.

+## Contributing

+If you are enjoying boomer and willing to add new features to it, you are welcome.

+Also, good examples are welcome!!!

 ## License

 Open source licensed under the MIT license (see _LICENSE_ file for details).